How to Create a Great Manufacturing Website in 2020

 For content, make sure your site clearly explains what your company does, including experience, skills, and technological proficiency.

 In terms of function, it's crucial that the site work seamlessly, not only to give your site visitors a good user experience, but to instill confidence in your ability to build things that work as they're supposed to.

 5 things your manufacturing website needs for a strong brand:

 - A clean and professional logo

-- A modern layout that feels easy to use and on-brand
+- A modern layout that is visually appealing and on-brand

 - Large, captivating imagery

 - Logos for awards, certificates, partners, or associations